 The third element is legitimacy.
 Whenever the state uses violence or physical force, it is claimed that there is justifiability behind that use of force and this type of justifiability can conveniently be called legitimacy.
 The legitimacy is based on any of the following factors.
 The legitimacy may be a belief.
 People believe that the state has the power to use force.
 That is all.
 This belief prevents people from opposing the use of force.
 Legitimacy may be based on law, constitution or statute.
 This occurs when the authority of the state assumes power through democratic or constitutional means.
 "The legitimacy of the modern state is founded predominantly on legal authority that is commitment to a code of legal regulations".
-Institutions are many in form and kind.
-They are political, economic, social, cultural etc. Some of these institutions are not above the law and authority of state.
+Institutions comprising a modern state can also be regarded as an element.
+These institutions are many in form and kind.
+They are political, economic, social, cultural etc. Some of these institutions are directly controlled by the state and some are not.
+But the institutions are not above the law and authority of state.
 They are to act in accordance with the law and regulations made by the state.
 "The Weberian state is in fact a source of rationality rather than dependent upon or incidental to it.
 Although all institutions are coercive the state is distinguished from all others because its coercion is legitimate Legitimacy functions through bureau-cracy, the purpose of which is to give society a higher element of rationality.
 Max Weber tried to apply the concept of legitimacy to the sodapolitical phenomena.
 He asserted that in a legitimate dominion of any type, legitimacy is based on belief of the people and it elicits obedience.
 He refers to three types of legitimacy as rational legal, traditional and charismatic.
 By rational legitimacy, Weber implies the belief in the legal pattern of normative rules and the rights of those elevated to the authority under such rules to issue commands.
 So rational legal legitimacy is inextricably related to an office issuing command.'
 By traditional legitimacy, Max Weber means the patriarchal and feudal forms of dominion.
 Here the right of compliance is specifically related to the persons exercising authority on the belief that the person in authority possesses the tightness of the action.
 Thus the belief of the people here is steeped in highly traditional form which is dominated by customs and usages.
 By charismatic legitimacy, Weber means the uniqueness of the prophets, heroes and other leaders who issue commands.
 Here the belief of the people is based on the exceptional personality of the person exercising authority.